Skip to main content

 • confirmed vulnerabilities: Number of CVEs confirmed to impact devices, with counts broken down by:

-• CVEs affecting devices receiving traffic from the internet
+• affecting devices receiving traffic from internet

-• Recent CVEs (last 30 days)
+• recently published (last 30 days)

-• CVEs possibly affecting devices: Number of CVEs that may impact devices, but where Enhanced Analysis beyond OS version matching was not performed, with counts broken down by: - CVEs with known exploits - CVEs affecting devices receiving traffic from the internet - Recent CVEs (last 30 days)
+• unconfirmed vulnerabilities: Number of CVEs that may impact devices, but where Enhanced Analysis beyond OS version matching was not performed, with counts broken down by the same categories as the confirmed vulnerabilities.

 CVE List